DSI-FDI/final-project/iteration_2_and_3_dsi.md

 - Read <action> a summary of the girl <object> when the user wants more information <context>
 	1. The augmented application analyzes the face of the girl and search all the available information online
 	2. A brief summary of the girl is shown on the screen.
-The application finds the best place to put the summary dependening on the situation.
+The application finds the best place to put the summary depending on the situation.
-	3. The summary dissapears after some seconds (this is configurated by the user)
+	3. The summary disappears after some seconds (this is configured by the user)

-- Get <action> sentences to say about a topic <object> when the user is insecure or doesnt know what to say <context>
+- Get <action> sentences to say about a topic <object> when the user is insecure or doesn't know what to say <context>

 	1. The application sensors recognize that the user is insecure or does not know what to say.
 	2. The application generates a list of topics, ranked by popularity (the most relevant for the girls).